Tryston Beyrer, Mosaic

 Barry Christensen, Farmer

 Barry farms near Riceville, IA, with his father and two brothers-in-law.
-He is involved in the Howard County Experimental Farm, Howard County Farm Bureau and other local organizations.
-Barry spends a lot of time in the fields with growers in his area as a sales representative for Pioneer seed and selling crop protection for Titan Pro, INC through his company, Christensen Agri-Seeds.
+He is involved in the Howard County Experimental Farm, Farm Bureau and other local organizations.
+Barry spends a lot of time in the fields with growers in his area as a sales representative for Pioneer Seed and selling crop protection for Titan Pro, INC through his company, Christensen Agri-Seeds.
 He enjoys supporting growers through the use of technology and advanced farming practices to maximize their operations.
-Barry is a graduate of Iowa State University and continues to further his knowledge and education through various sources.
+Barry is a graduate of Iowa State University.

 Todd Cogdill, FMC